kartik-neal/Project-Santa-Cruz-Preview/README.md

-> **SERVICE ALERT!**
->
-> The Azure Device Update service will be unavailable from 10:00 am PST to 8:00 pm PST on Tuesday, December 8th.
-Contact aedppsup@microsoft.com if you have any questions or concerns.

 # Welcome to the Project Santa Cruz Private Preview

 This public repo provides documentation and example ML models to participants in the preview program.
 Although the content is public, participation in the program requires a devkit.
 If you are with a company working within the edge AI value chain, your company might qualify for a devkit.
 Go to https://aka.ms/scpreview to apply.